• How the May 4th, 1970 events changed my life and shaped my career

 A day later we held a memorial candlelight march that left the campus and wound around the surrounding tiny college town.
 We were angry – not only about the four dead in Ohio, but by the failure of the university to make unanimous what we felt was the proper response, statewide.
 I doubt, however, that when people look back on the occasion of this fiftieth anniversary, they will remember, “There was that one school that stayed open.”

-I remember the night of May 4th as the moment I realized I actually had what it took, after all, to put together what turned out to be a long, full career in broadcasting.
+I remember the night of May 4th as the moment I understood I actually had what it took, after all, to put together what turned out to be a long, full career in broadcasting.
 Even though that path wasn’t apparent to me at that point.

 As I write this, a global pandemic has taken the lives of more Americans than were killed fighting in Vietnam.
 And protestors, some openly carrying pistols and automatic weapons, are demanding the right to put themselves – and others – at risk in the war against the Covid-19 virus by re-opening restaurants, barber shops and movie theaters.